Introduction from the Chair

 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values, our terms and conditions for the supply of goods and services require suppliers to:

-- comply with all applicable antislavery and human trafficking laws, statutes, regulations and codes from time to time in force including without limitation the Modern Slavery Act 2015
+- comply with all applicable antislavery and human trafficking laws, statutes, regulations, and codes from time to time in force, including the Modern Slavery Act 2015

-- have and maintain throughout the term of this agreement its own Anti-slavery Policy and procedures to ensure its compliance
+- have and maintain throughout the term of this agreement their own Anti-slavery Policy and procedures to minimise the risk of non-compliance

-- ensure that each of their subcontractors and suppliers shall comply with their Anti-slavery Policy and with all applicable antislavery and human trafficking laws, statutes, regulations and codes from time to time in force including, without limitation, the Modern Slavery Act 2015
+- ensure that each of their subcontractors and suppliers shall comply with their Anti-slavery Policy and with all applicable anti-slavery and human trafficking laws, statutes, regulations, and codes from time to time in force, including the Modern Slavery Act 2015

-Our Procurement team has raised awareness of these changes through email distributions asking suppliers to review our terms and conditions.
-Where the business has outsourced services, there are dedicated staff responsible for the effective management and control of the outsourcing relationships.
-This activity is further supported by the Commercial Working Group, which reviews and evaluates risks within the supply chain.
+Our Procurement team has raised awareness of these changes through email distributions asking suppliers to comply with our terms and conditions.
+Where the business has outsourced services, there are dedicated staff, responsible for the effective management and control of the outsourcing relationships.
+To mitigate and remove risks within the supply chain, where possible, UCAS contracts with suppliers under appropriate consortium led framework agreements.